byanthny/.dotfiles/README.md

     - simple react snippets
     - gitpod/codepaces
     - latex workshop
-- iterm2
-  - zsh shell
-  - TODO: add profile
-- zsh (see config file)
-- neovim (see config file)
-- postman
-- xcode (because you have to)
+- xcode - swift development (because you have to)